kisan-khatri/Potts-Model-Cooperativity/README.md

 #Code Contributions

-The code builds upon original implementations by Prof. Dr. Allan Haldane (co-author of this manuscript) [Google Scholar](https://scholar.google.com/citations?user=2MBqxWYAAAAJ&hl=en) and incorporates prior modifications by Dr. Joan Gizzio [Google Scholar](https://scholar.google.com/citations?user=D5H_bWEAAAAJ&hl=en) , a former graduate student in our lab.
-Additional adaptations were made by Kisan Khatri [Google Scholar](https://scholar.google.com/citations?user=IXMrAFsAAAAJ&hl=en) and Prof. Dr. Allan Haldane [Google Scholar](https://scholar.google.com/citations?user=2MBqxWYAAAAJ&hl=en)) for the present analysis.All of these contributions were supervised by Prof. Dr. Ronald M. Levy [Prof. Dr. Ronald M. Levy](https://scholar.google.com/citations?user=6CQ_uloAAAAJ&hl=en) who provided guidance throughout this project.
+The code builds upon original implementations by [Prof. Dr. Allan Haldane](https://scholar.google.com/citations?user=2MBqxWYAAAAJ&hl=en) , one of the co-authors of this manuscript, and incorporates prior modifications by [Dr. Joan Gizzio](https://scholar.google.com/citations?user=D5H_bWEAAAAJ&hl=en) , a former graduate student in our lab.
+Additional adaptations were made by [GKisan Khatri](https://scholar.google.com/citations?user=IXMrAFsAAAAJ&hl=en) and [Prof. Dr. Allan Haldane](https://scholar.google.com/citations?user=2MBqxWYAAAAJ&hl=en)) for the present analysis.
+All of these contributions were supervised by [Prof. Dr. Ronald M. Levy](https://scholar.google.com/citations?user=6CQ_uloAAAAJ&hl=en) who provided guidance throughout this project.

 # Example Files:
 The folder 'Example Files' contains all the necessary files to run the 'cooperativity.py' script for ABL1.
 It gives an ABL1 histogram.
 You can use the 'most_cooperative.py' script to identify the 10 most cooperative pairs for ABL1.
 Please see step 5.